Charlotte, North Carolina: Economy

 The Charlotte Region has a major base of energy-oriented organizations and has become known as "Charlotte USA – The New Energy Capital".
 In the region there are more than 240 companies directly tied to the energy sector, collectively employing more than 26,400.
 Since 2007 more than 4,000 energy sector jobs have been announced.
 Major energy players in Charlotte include AREVA, Duke Energy, Electric Power Research Institute, Fluor, Metso Power, Piedmont Natural Gas, Albemarle Corp, Siemens Energy, Shaw Group, Toshiba, URS Corp., and Westinghouse.
 The University of North Carolina at Charlotte has a reputation in energy education and research, and its Energy Production and Infrastructure Center (EPIC) trains energy engineers and conducts research.
 Over the last couple of years, Charlotte has become a tech hub, with the growth of its information technology industry.

 The area is an increasingly growing trucking and freight transportation hub for the East Coast.
 There are a couple of reasons for this growth.
 First, Charlotte's close proximity to major Interstates 40, 85, 77 or 95.
 Second, geographically it is also positioned within a 650-mile drive to 53% of the US population.
 A number of Charlotte-based logistics companies have experienced a lot of recent growth.
 There are few notable expansions in the last ten years that have helped to create Charlotte as a logistics hub.
 In December 2015 FedEx announced plans to build a number of warehouse buildings in a Concord, North Carolina business park to locate 800 jobs there.
 In August 2016 Red Classic, Coke Consolidated transportation subsidiary, announced they would be hiring for an additional 300 jobs between August 2016 and the end of 2017.
 The company as of August 2022 has 357 local employees.
 In October 2022 XPO, Inc. has spun off RXO into a separate company that is a truckload brokerage.
 The new company has 750 local employees and $4.7 billion in annual revenue Also in October 2022 Armstrong Transport Group formerly located in the University area after relocating to South End would be adding 100 jobs to its current local headcount of 125.
 Others logistics companies that have are large Charlotte presence are Maersk North America with 800 employees, Zenith Global Logisitics with 720 employees, Cargo Transporters with 650 employees, Southeastern Freight Lines Inc. with 517 employees, Distribution Technology with 400 employees, and Transportation Insight LLC with 375 local employees.

-Charlotte has seen a major construction boom in recent years.
-Zillow identified the city as the "hottest housing market" in 2023.
 Numerous residential units continue to be built uptown, including over 20 skyscrapers under construction, recently completed, or in the planning stage.
 Many new restaurants, bars and clubs now operate in the Uptown area.
-Several projects are transforming the Midtown Charlotte/Elizabeth area.
+Several projects are transforming the Midtown Charlotte and Elizabeth area.
 Population increases has also brought about gentrification in the city, particularly in predominantly African-American neighborhoods such as Biddleville and Cherry.